 SANTA CRUZ FLATS

-TUCSON - Due to long-term construction, access to Sweetwater and Roger Road WRF has changed.
-See our Sweetwater page or http://cms3.tucsonaz.gov/water/sweetwater for details.
-Mosquito control operations are scheduled at Sweetwater Wetlands from 6:30-8:30am on Mondays.
+TUCSON - Mosquito control operations are scheduled at Sweetwater Wetlands from 6:30-8:30am on Mondays.
 The gate will open when operations are finished.
+Roger Road WRF was closed as of 1/10/2014 and it is uncertain when access will be allowed again.

-ASH CANYON - Ash Canyon B&B is open; parking is limited to six spots.
+ASH CANYON - Ash Canyon B&B is open dawn to dusk EXCEPT Wednesday, when open noon to dusk; parking is limited to six spots.

 BENSON - the Benson Birding Trail is no longer accessible as the property is under new ownership.

-PATAGONIA - The Patons' yard remains open to birders.
-Consider donating to preserve the property at http://www.abcbirds.org/paton/.
+PATAGONIA - The Paton Center for Hummingbirds remains open to birders.

 FORT HUACHUCA - is an active military installation and will suspend your driving privileges on Post for 30 days on your first offense for talking or using a cell phone while driving.
 You MUST use a hands free device.
 Current entry requirements (subject to change without notice): US citizens should be prepared to show photo ID for everyone in the vehicle at the entrance, and possibly your vehicle registration and insurance as well.
 Foreign nationals must be accompanied by an approved military escort; contact the base (520.533.7111), or possibly the Sierra Vista Visitor's Bureau (520.417.6960) well in advance.